What is “The Data Vault” and why do we need it?

 Visit http://learndatavault.com for much more on Data Vault modeling and methodology.

-While you're at it, download a free trial of Talend Cloud Integration Platform to what your data can really do.
+While you're at it, download your free trial of Talend cloud to see what your data can really do.

 Ready to get started with Talend?